vand3rlinden/vand3rlinden.github.io/content/post/exo-reject-direct-send.md

   image: /images/exo-reject-direct-send/exo-reject-direct-send-front.png
 ---

-> _In this post, you will learn how what Direct send is and how to Reject Direct Send in Exchange Online._
+> _In this post, you will learn how what Direct send is and how to Reject Direct Send._

 Direct Send is a method used to send emails directly to Exchange Online hosted mailboxes from on-premises devices, applications, or third-party cloud services, using the MX record endpoint of your accepted domain in Exchange Online.